kmadjei/Py-Assigment/README.md

 ## Credits

 ### Content
-- The instructions for the python assignment was provided by [@anmarjarjees], CBC Instructor.
+- The instructions for the python assignment was provided by [@anmarjarjees](https://github.com/anmarjarjees), CBC Instructor.
 - The entire program was written by using the knowledge gain from the Python Essentials lessons.

 ### Acknowledgements